foobaragency/react-social-share/README.md

 ## Extending Usage

-If you need to share to a social media platform not already supported all you need is the `extendShare` object and the `ShareButton` component.
-The `extendShare` accepts key of the name of the new platform, and points to an object that contains `shareType` set to `link`, and `url` set to the new platform's share url.
+If you need to share to a social media platform not already supported out-of-the-box you will need the `extendShare` object and the `ShareButton` component.
+The `extendShare` accepts a key of the name of the new platform, and points to an object that contains `shareType` set to `link`, and `url` set to the new platform's share url.

 The `ShareButton` component takes the usual `url` prop and an additional `domain` prop.